US to impose up to $15,000 visa bonds in new crackdown on overstays and weak vetting - BusinessToday

 He also rolled out an enhanced vetting system for visa applicants through internal State Department guidance.
 In particular, all visa applicants from so‑called “countries of concern” were required to fill out the DS‑5535 supplemental questionnaire, revealing detailed social media and travel history to flag potential security risks.

-In 2017, the Trump administration also suspended the Interview Waiver Program, reinstating interview requirements for all nonimmigrant visa seekers — effectively ending expedited visa processing for repeat travelers.
+In 2017, the Trump administration also suspended the Interview Waiver Program, reinstating interview requirements for all nonimmigrant visa seekers, effectively ending expedited visa processing for repeat travellers.
 Combined with hiring freezes at the State Department, these moves significantly slowed down consular processing worldwide.

-Together, these measures — from bond‑based screening and new fees to broad travel bans and tighter vetting — underscore a systematic tightening of access to the US visa system under Trump’s immigration enforcement policies.